-Our national conference in 2017 is taking place just a few days before the 500 year anniversary of Luther’s 95 Theses nailed to the Wittenberg Door October 31, 1517.
+Our national conference in 2017 is taking place just a few days before the 500-year anniversary of Martin Luther nailing his 95 Theses to the Wittenberg Door on October 31, 1517.
 This is why we are directing our attention to the doctrine and the fruit of the Protestant Reformation.

 The heart of the Reformation was repentance.
 This is the source of all times of refreshing.
 At this conference, we will be hearkening back to some of the great doctrines of the Protestant Reformation but it will be even more focused on the reformations of church and family that are in motion today as God continues to reform His church.

 In Titus 1:5, we learn that Titus was to “set in order the things that are lacking and appoint elders in every city.”
 By His perfect wisdom, God has laid out how the church is to be governed in His Word.
 It is such a blessing that God’s design for the leadership of His church has been revealed to us.
 We must ensure that our practices and doctrine today mirror with what Scripture dictates